 The major festivals celebrated in the temple are:

-- Navratri or Durga Puja – It is a famous festival, celebrated as a symbol of victory of good over evil.
+- Navratri or Durga Puja: It is a famous festival, celebrated as a symbol of victory of good over evil.
 As per legend, Goddess Durga defeated the demon king Mahishasura to save the world and restore Dharma.
-Navratri is celebrated across India for nine days.
+Navratri, a festival celebrated across India for nine days is dedicated to Maa Durga.
 Celebrations in the temple include stage decorations, recital of the legend, enacting of the story, and chanting of the scriptures of Hinduism.

 Where to stay near Chandi Devi Temple?